daditsan/vim-config/README.md

 " Disable Copilot's default tab mapping (Optional, only enable if you use Copilot) " let g:copilot_no_tab_map = v:true

-" Cycle Copilot suggestions (Optional, uncomment to enable) " imap <C-j> <Plug>(copilot-next)
+" Cycle Copilot suggestions (Optional, only enable if you use Copilot) " imap <C-j> <Plug>(copilot-next)
 " imap <C-k> <Plug>(copilot-previous)